teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [The Equity Equation](http://paulgraham.com/equity.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
 When trading stock in your company for anything (money, an employee, etc.) the test for whether to do it is always the same.
 You should give up n% of your company if what you trade it for improves your average outcome enough that the (100 - n)% you have left is worth more than the whole company was before.

-[Bridges or Seeds?
-A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
-[Jose Ancer](https://twitter.com/ancerj), 2012.
-Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
-Lots of good guidance in this primer.